cdapio/cdap/cdap-docs/developer-guide/source/api.rst

    * - Body
      - ``{"typeName":"co.cask.cdap.api.dataset.table.Table",`` ``"properties":{"ttl":"7200000"}}``
    * - Description
-     - For the "mydataset" of type "Table", updates the Dataset and its time-to-live property to 2 hours
+     - For the "mydataset" of type "Table", update the Dataset and its time-to-live property to 2 hours

 .. rst2pdf: PageBreak